jjf3/mediacore/README.md

 See the Maintenance Guide for routine maintenance tasks.

 ## Architecture
 The system uses Docker containers orchestrated with Docker Compose.
-See the Architecture Document for details.
+See the Architecture Document [Setup Guide](./docs/architecture.md) for details.

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.